-Here are simple instructions on how to make an obelisk.
+Here are simple instructions on how to make an obelisk for planter.
 Your flower pots will look like they stepped right out of an English garden.

 I know these look like embroidery hoops.
 You open and close them and add a piece of needlework and then tighten them back up.